 Beginner Foil Boards

 Although most boards can be used to learn to foil, there are some which are a lot easier than others.
 Strictly speaking, beginner foiling gear is more determined by mast height and wing sets.
-The boards we find in the beginner category are; The North/Duotone Freefoil, Slingshot Alien Air, Slingshot Simulator and despite it’s name, the North Pro Foil board is very easy to get started.
+The boards we find in the beginner category are; The North/Duotone Freefoil, Slingshot Alien Air, Slingshot Simulator and despite it’s name, the North Pro Foil board are very easy foil boards to get started on.
 We recommend starting with a single centred front footstrap.
 The centred front strap helps you to keep the board on your feet (or your feet on the board) during water starts and is an ideal reference point for front foot placement.
 The fore and aft trimming or (Pitch control) of the board is the most critical part of learning.
 Keeping your back foot free to place whereever you like is advantageous because you can step forward to keep the foil down in the water which is a must when you start as well as allowing you to bail out more easily if you lose control and crash.
 The wider width makes it easier to get the board up and planing prior to lift off onto the foil.
 The quicker you come out of the water, the quicker you can start getting a feel for the trim.
 Generous nose scoop is also important as you will be touching down nose first fairly regularly in the beginning.
 A good scoop or flexible nose will “bounce” the nose back up without spearing you into the water.
 Basically, something stable and easy to water start is best.
 A bonus is the full EVA covered deck and rails of the Slingshot Simulator for when you make inadvertant connection with body to board, not to mention the price!